RICHARD WRIGHT (July 16, 1922 – April 12, 2010)

 Prior to joining the faculty of Florida Atlantic University, Mr. Wright had moved to Florida to teach at Marymount College (now Lynn University) in Boca Raton in 1965.
 After retiring from FAU in 1992, his European travels included adventures in hot-air balloons and on the Orient Express.

 Into his 80s, Richard (as he insisted I finally must address him) moved into an assisted living facility in Maryland.
 Although he was a bit miffed by the occasional lack of privacy there, he never lost his world-class sense of humor.
-In fact, if you asked for a description from pretty much all the folks who knew him, it's likely "witty and hilarous" would top their lists.
+In fact, if you asked for a description from pretty much all the folks who knew him, it's likely "witty and hilarious" would top their lists.

 Richard Wright, you made a big difference in the lives you touched, and you are missed.

-Find TRIBUTES from Richard Wright's FAU Colleagues Rebecca Lautar and Clark Bell, shared on the
+TRIBUTES from Richard Wright's FAU Colleagues Rebecca Lautar and Clark Bell, shared on the

 Holloway Funeral Home's obituary page.